Planning a tailor-made trip to Japan: How much does 15 days cost?

-Are you considering a travel of dreamsspecifically to JapanIf you're looking for a two-week holiday, but aren't sure what to budget for, we've put together a guide to help you.
-Don't panic, we've compiled a guide for you on this page all the information you need to organise your trip with peace of mind travel.
+Are you considering a dream tripspecifically to JapanIf you're looking for a two-week holiday, but aren't sure what to budget for, we've put together a guide to help you.
+Don't panic, we've compiled a guide for you on this page all the information you need to plan your trip with peace of mind.

 The cost of the flight

-The cost of flight for Japan depends on a number of factors, including your place of departure and the time of year.
+The cost of flying to Japan depends on a number of factors, including your place of departure and the time of year.
 In general, flights to Japan are not cheap.
-You can expect to pay between €600 and €1,200 for a return flight from the UK.
+You can expect to pay between €600 and €1,200 for a return flight from France.
 France.
 However, with good planning and careful monitoring of the various airlines' offers, it is possible to find flights at very low prices. tariffs more advantageous.

 Japan offers a wide variety of accommodation options to suit all budgets.
 From minshuku (guest house) at theluxury hotelThere's something for everyone.
 Depending on your desired level of comfort, the cost of accommodation can vary.
 An average hotel costs around 100 euros per night, while a traditional ryokan can cost between 200 and 300 euros per night.
 It should be noted that the cost of accommodation can rise considerably in large cities such as Tokyo and Kyoto, especially during the summer months. high season tourism.

-The Japanese gastronomyknown for its quality and variety, is one of the pleasures of an travel in Japan.
+The Japanese gastronomyknown for its quality and variety, is one of the joys of a trip to Japan.
 From sushi From fresh fish to crispy tempura and tasty ramen, there's no shortage of delicious options.
 Expect to pay between €30 and €50 a day for meals in mid-range restaurants.
 Of course, you can also save money by trying cheaper options such as konbinis (grocery shops) and street stalls.

 The Japanese transport network is renowned for its efficiency and punctuality.
 Whether you're travelling by trainin busin ferry or in metroYou can expect a high-quality service.
 However, this quality comes at a price.
 A two-week pass for the Shinkansen (high-speed train) costs around 400 euros.
 It is strongly recommended that you buy a travel pass if you plan to make several long-distance journeys.